Consistent Trading Is The Secret To Forex Success! Here’s Why

 As you become more successful and your profits start piling up, you need to find a way to keep it coming.

 You need to be careful when scaling up your trading plan to ensure that it remains largely consistent.
+A bit of success can sometimes lead traders to forget that caution helped them rise to where they are now.

 Keep a trading journal